SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 However, if your clothes are still in good enough condition to be worn by someone else, why not rather sell them or donate them to a charity shop?

-Some of these items can still be recycled if they’re thrown into bigger containers (e.g. soda can tabs can be thrown inside the can) or rolled into a ball (such as aluminum foil).
+Some of these items can still be recycled if they’re thrown into bigger containers (e.g. soda can tab can be thrown inside the can) or rolled into a ball (such as aluminum foil).

 Some plastic bags, such as those that most crisps come in, have an aluminum layer on the inside, which makes them unrecyclable.
-It’s best to avoid these, but if you can’t these bags should go straight into general waste – not the plastic recycling bin.
+It’s best to avoid these, but if you can’t avoid these bags, they should go straight into general waste – not the plastic recycling bin.

 The guidelines for recycling vary from country to country and city to city.
 Be sure to check your local recycling instructions, as they’ll likely be different from those you may read about on a blog of someone living elsewhere.
 I believe this is one of the key ways to avoid all those common recycling mistakes!